socketry/async-redis/guides/getting-started/readme.md

 end
 ```

-You can also encode this information in a URL:

 ### Connecting to Redis SSL Endpoint

 This example demonstrates parsing an environment variable with a `redis://` or SSL `rediss://` scheme, and demonstrates how you can specify SSL parameters on the SSLContext object.